Straight to the Point

 The Winners, at a Glance

-This generously-sized microwave wowed us with its ability to cook frozen foods evenly and without fuss.
+This workhorse of a microwave wowed us with its ability to cook frozen foods evenly and without fuss.
+It also boiled water in a mere two minutes, which was impressive.
+We really loved the More/Less feature, which let us add or subtract time mid-cook.

 The Tests

-- Marshmallow Test: We layered a 9-inch pie dish with parchment paper and covered the bottom with an even layer of miniature marshmallows.
-Without adjusting the power level, we microwaved them for two minutes before checking for hot (or cold) spots.
+- Marshmallow Test: We layered a nine-inch pie dish with parchment paper and covered the bottom with an even layer of miniature marshmallows.
+We adjusted the power level to 50% and microwaved them for two minutes before checking for hot (or cold) spots.

-- Frozen Mac n’ Cheese Test: We cooked a frozen, 12-ounce portion of mac and cheese for half the time listed on its package directions, then used an instant-read thermometer to record temperatures in four places around the dish.
-We checked temperatures again after cooking per package instructions.
+- Frozen Mac n’ Cheese Test: We cooked a frozen, 12-ounce portion of mac n’ cheese for half the time listed on package directions, then used an instant-read thermometer to record temperatures in four places around the mac.
+We checked the temperatures again after cooking.

 - Popcorn Test: We popped a bag of popcorn using the popcorn button if the microwave had one, or following package instructions if it didn’t.
-After the microwave stopped, we spread the contents of the bag on a sheet tray and evaluated the evenness of the popped kernels.
+After the microwave stopped, we spread the contents of the bag on a sheet tray and counted how many kernels were left unpopped.
+We also noted if there were any burnt pieces.

 What We Learned